arcpublishing/arcpublishing.github.io/docs/examples/content-api/multisite.md

-# Taking Advantage of Multi Site Features in ANS 0.6.0
+# Taking Advantage of Multisite Features in ANS 0.6.0

 ## Introduction